syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 ## Trailing and leading days

-The `SfCalendar` allows you hide the days of the next month and previous month in calendar to enhance the appearance.
+The `SfCalendar` allows you show/hide the days of the next month and previous month in calendar to enhance the appearance.
 This can be achieved by enabling the [ShowLeadingAndTrailingDays](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~ShowLeadingAndTrailingDays.html) property.
 The following code demonstrates how to hide the leading and trailing dates in calendar.

 {% tabs %}